nemo794/nisarqa/docs/helpers/style_guide_for_writing_markdown_specs.md

 # Bulleted and Numbered Lists

-Even though GitHub is able to successfully parse both bulleted lists and numbered lists and display nicely-formatted lists, unfortunately `pandoc` is only able to understand bulleted lists when converting to .docx.
+Even though GitHub is able to successfully parse both bulleted lists and numbered lists and display nicely-formatted lists, unfortunately `pandoc` is only able to understand bulleted lists when converting to DOCX.
 Rephrased, **`pandoc` cannot convert numbered lists nicely.**

 To get around this, suggest using only bulleted lists.
 If you need a numbered sequence, the QA product specs currently uses a convention like this: